percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/innobackupex/storing_history.rst

      - Is this an incremental backup
    * - format
      - Description of result format (``file``, ``tar``, ``xbstream``)
-   * - compact
-     - Is this a compact backup
    * - compressed
      - Is this a compressed backup
    * - encrypted